Stanford-ILIAD/CARLO/README.md

 ```python
 	python example_circularroad.py
 ```
-for a simple demo.
+for simple demos.
+The former has an example of how to use Steering Wheel controller (only Logitech G29), and the latter shows how to use Keyboard controller.
 You can also have a look at these files to understand how to customize your own environment.
 It is very straightforward.

 ## Features
 CARLO currently supports Cars and Pedestrians as the dynamic objects.
 They both use point-mass dynamics.